gbuk/Deependee/ReadMe.md

 - no logging
 - observable
 - versioned

+##Environment philosophy
+- data storage is cheap
+- networks are fast but
+  - need to consider geolocation
+  - network distribution needs to be obvious
+- machines can make better decisions
+  - heuristics, coded best practices, algorithms
+  - machine learning
+- small compute is cheap and ubiquitous
+  - high threading counts
+  - lambdas
+  - on demand compute

 ##Testing
 - when a constraint is defined before assigning a dependency, the assignment is checked against the constraint